My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Bring extra water.
 You’re hiking in the desert.
 Use common sense and bring 1.5x more water than you think you need.

 - Wear sturdy shoes.
 Even the “easy” hikes in Sedona can require good ankle support at times.

-Sedona is the epicenter for several vortexes – high energy spots – where you can go spend time, meditate, and re-align your whatever-needs-realigning to help you get better energy in your life.
+As I said above, Sedona is the epicenter for several vortexes – high-energy spots – where you can go spend time, meditate, and re-align your whatever-needs-realigning to help you get better energy in your life.
 Crystals can be used to help that, and there are a handful of crystal shops along the main shopping street in Sedona with any kind of stone you might want.